Growing tomatoes in pots are very popular with home gardeners. People love to have some fresh juicy tomatoes in their daily meals.

 Filter the old potting soil mix and remove the plant roots and other unusual components for reusing the soil.
 After that, mix additional soil nutrients and organic fertilizers and fill up the container with the new soil mix once again.

 Don’t use the old potting soil mix if your plants were affected by any soil-borne diseases last season.

 ### Common mistakes in growing tomatoes in pots

-It is very usual to make mistake when growing tomatoes for the first time.
-Even pro gardeners also get mistake every now and then.
+It is very common to make mistakes when growing tomatoes for the first time.
+Even pro gardeners also get mistakes every now and then.

-Sometimes the disaster comes naturally which you can’t control like late frost fall, extreme heat summer, over raining and so on.
-These natural imbalances invite many diseases of tomato plants.
+Sometimes disaster comes naturally which you can’t control like late frost fall, extreme heat summer, over rain and so on.
+These natural imbalances invite many diseases in tomato plants.